Wi-Fi Diagnostics and Troubleshooting Problems Related to RF Interference

 With wireless systems it is very difficult to predict the propagation of radio waves and detect the presence of interfering signals without the use of test equipment.
 Radio waves don’t travel the same distance in all directions — instead walls, doors, elevator shafts, people, and other obstacles offer varying degrees of attenuation, which cause the Radio Frequency (RF) radiation pattern to be irregular and unpredictable.
 In order to achieve optimal reliability and throughput for a WiFi (802.11) wireless network it is necessary to detect and identify sources of interference that affect network performance.

-A variety of tools are available for detecting and identifying sources of RF interference and which provide information that allows optimal configuration of a WiFi network -- they each have their strengths and weaknesses.
+A variety of tools are available for detecting and identifying sources of RF interference and which provide information that allows optimal configuration of a WiFi network — they each have their strengths and weaknesses.
 These include network discovery tools (also known as WiFi scanners), WiFi and RF spectrum analyzers, channel analyzers, and WiFi connection analyzers.
-The progression from network discovery, to RF spectrum analysis, to channel analysis, and finally to connection analysis provides a natural flow and conceptual path when contemplating how to approach a WiFi problem.
-The progression breaks what might initially seem like a hopeless problem into smaller, more easily solvable pieces -- with the ultimate goal being the application of a quantifiable metric that allows you to optimize the performance of your wireless network and determine the best channel.
+The progression from network discovery, to RF spectrum analysis, to channel analysis, and finally to connection analysis suggests a logical strategy to follow when contemplating how to approach a WiFi problem.
+The strategy helps to break down what might initially seem like a hopeless problem into smaller, more easily solvable pieces.
+The ultimate goal is to be able to apply a quantifiable metric that allows you to optimize the performance of your wireless network and determine the best channel.